giovanialtelino/coronavirus-api/README.md

 # coronavirus-scrapper-api

-# Moving project to get data from the [JHU](https://github.com/CSSEGISandData/COVID-19), ignore the readme for a while or move to the older branch
+# CHANGING PROJECT TO GET DATA FROM THE [JHU](https://github.com/CSSEGISandData/COVID-19), ignore the readme for a while or use the older branch from the corona scrapper

 This API get data from the [coronadatascraper](https://github.com/covidatlas/coronadatascraper) project.
 Process it, and save in a internal database for posterior use, which can be required as JSON.